RepeatedFailure/Sus_Detection/README.md

 Data Set:

+To use:

+1)Load Sus_Yolov5.ipynb google colab.
+2)Run first (2) cells to load YOLOv5
-To use, load google colab.
-Upload weight file and images/videos you wish to run.
+3)Upload weight file and images/videos you wish to run into yolov5 folder.
+4)Copy path of weights and image/video in third cell 5)Run third cell